Management Commands

 python manage.py djpress_export

-Export only published content to a custom directory:
+Export only published content as a flat directory:

 Output Structure